Hillary Scholten running for Congress in western Michigan

 Like other Republicans who backed impeachment, he is facing a GOP primary.
 Trump has endorsed John Gibbs, who was an official at the Department of Housing and Urban Development during his administration.

+“I’m running on my record as a proven conservative who is focused on upholding our Constitution and delivering commonsense results for West Michigan,” Meijer said in a statement.

-Meijer, a veteran who served in Iraq, joined a disaster-response organization and later worked in Afghanistan at a charity supporting the safety of humanitarian aid workers.
+The Army Reserve veteran joined a disaster-response organization after being deployed to Iraq and later worked in Afghanistan at a charity supporting the safety of humanitarian aid workers.
 His great-grandfather and grandfather built the Meijer chain of grocery and general merchandise stores.

 Both Meijer and Scholten live in Grand Rapids, which has not sent a Democrat to Congress since the Watergate scandal.
 Kent County, once reliably Republican, has become more Democratic amid demographic shifts.